sebglon/monitoring_and_cd/README.md

 Those 4 steps only cover the continuous delivery.
 This process needs to be enriched with some other aspects like performance testing, auto-scaling, and financial management of service run to cover the product cost optimization and the activity growth.

 ![RoadMap strategy](roadmap_strategy.svg)
+### Monitoring / Alerting
+The monitoring is the process to collect metrics and logs.
+Monitoring need to be implemented at multiple level:
+* Infrastructure component (error, usage, latency, ...)
+* Infrastructure service (for quotas and rate limiting usage, ...)
+* Application component (availability, storage, tracing, load)
+* Business service (usage, latency, availability, ...)

+The alerting is here to easily detect some known situation, issue or abnormal usage.
+Alert can be declined on 3 type:
+* Notification - it's the low level can be used by product team to track some usage or expected level but without direct impact on the SLO
+* Event - it can be used to trigger some operation pipeline automation like disk increase.
+* Pager - it's the highest level that requires an immediate intervention like a oncall with an incident opening and a postmortem

 ## Technical Architecture
 ### Global Architecture
 ![Global Architecture](CD_architecture.drawio.svg)